 TL; DR – Don’t stay in one place.
 Once you start moving around, don’t be an asshole.

 - Always keep moving.
 Staying in one spot is boring for you, and does not help you make a picture interesting, especially one you realize that you happened to pick a bad spot to begin with.
 That’s it.

 - Once you start moving and shooting, but you are not communicating with people around you your intentions and gaining their consent as you move around (“S’cuse me, may I take a shot from here?”), being aware of possibly getting in someone’s way (“Am I in your way?”), to apologizing for getting in someone’s way (“Oh, I’m sorry, I’ll get out of your way — my bad!”) then you risk becoming the dreaded Uncle Bob that wedding photographers love to make fun of amongst themselves who is always in the way of a good view.
 At best.

 - At worst, you become like the Naked Guy who risks impacting the performance itself, and the safety of everyone around them.
 Imagine you are spinning a rope-dart, originally a weapon, requiring great concentration and awareness due to its sudden strikes and long reach.
 Now set the business end of it on fire.
 Along comes a Naked Guy who suddenly gets well within 10 feet and ends up between you and your safety, who is responsible for quickly putting you out should you somehow set yourself on fire, preventing them from moving our of your way JUST as you’re about to fire off a quick strike in that direction.

 Simple, right?
-Okay, that is all I wanted to go over for Moving around and Communicating, and all I will cover when it comes to the boring stuff.
+That is all I wanted to go over for Moving around and Communicating, and all I will cover when it comes to the boring stuff.